 Your landlord should compile an inventory for the property when you move in.
 This is basically a list of everything that’s in the property at the start of the tenancy.
 It will also detail the age and condition of items.
 Only sign this inventory if you are completely happy with the details, after all – it’s there to help avoid disputes in the future.

-Any items/furniture provided by your landlord will normally be covered by their landlord insurance policy.
-Your own possessions in the house will need to be covered by your own contents insurance policy.
+Any items/furniture provided by your landlord will normally be covered by their insurance.
+However, the possessions in the house that are yours will need to be covered by your own contents insurance policy.